 Bamboo isn't just food for pandas.
 You can add bamboo shoots to many dishes and eat it fresh, pickled and fermented.
 Bamboo is a really important ingredient all across Asia and is also becoming more popular all over the world too.

 Bamboo makes an excellent material for furniture making.
 It's light and can be easily bent and shaped using heat.
 Its structural strength allows designers to create heavy duty furniture with minimal material.

-Fast growing and easy to transport, bamboo makes an ideal material to build a fence with.
-Bamboo is used extensively across the world as a divided.
+Fast-growing and easy to transport, bamboo makes an ideal material to build a fence with.
+Bamboo is used extensively across the world as divided.
 If you are feeling permanent, you could always plant a border in bamboo for a living fence.